Do you have deep persistent pimples on your chin and along your jawline?

 3. Other Causes of Hormonal Acne: Stress, Illness, General

-Stress is unavoidable.
-But thinking in terms of looking after your body rather than trying to defeat the stress itself can be easier.
-That way you just take actions, and don’t stress out about trying to decrease the stress!
+Think in terms of looking after your body rather than trying to defeat the stress itself.
+That way you just take actions and don’t stress out about trying to decrease the stress!

-- Sleep just can’t be reckoned with.
-You might be surprised at what a difference taking sleep seriously can make to your skin and life.
-Of course, it ain’t always easy getting sleep when stressed!
+- Don’t reckon with sleep: You might be surprised at the difference taking sleep seriously can make to your life.
+Of course, it ain’t always easy getting sleep when stressed.
 Taking magnesium at night time, meditating for 10mins before bed, and making sure you are in bed for enough hours are very helpful.

-- Eat enough protein – this will keep your blood sugar stable.
-This in turn prevents cravings for sugar and junk, which only throw you into sugar highs and crashes – contributing to stress.
-The right food can have a really calming effect on your body and mind.
-Easier said than done?
-Absolutely 🙁 Check out this book for a different, interesting take on eating.
+- Eat enough protein: this will keep your blood sugar stable, preventing cravings for sugar and junk, which can throw you into sugar crashes, contributing to stress.
+The right food can have a calming effect on your body and mind.

-Hormonal acne might come from the “inside” – hence the painful feeling of those pimples brewing under your skin.
-But you can still make a difference by using the right products and a few tips.
+Hormonal acne might come from the “inside”—hence the painful feeling of those pimples brewing under your skin.
+But you can still make a difference:

 1. Salicylic and Glycolic Acids: